-My husband, Stratton, and I, decided to take some time away from New England for a Southern Sojourn to Savannah, Georgia this month, and rather than just one stop along the way, we decided to make several, and that meant a road trip, which we absolutely crave at this time of the year.
+My husband and I decided to take some time away from New England for a Southern Sojourn to Savannah, Georgia this month, and rather than just one stop along the way, we decided to make several, and that meant a road trip, which we absolutely crave at this time of the year.
 We began exploring on our first day, in Greensboro, North Carolina, where we were fortunate enough to be welcomed into the lovely home of an extended family member, whose dog liked to walk with his person, and anyone else who might enjoy the time spent outdoors.
 We were immediately right at home.
 After drinks and nosh, upon our arrival, we later made our way to the Carolina Theatre for a date out with another couple to see The Wailin’ Jennys, who were welcomed in grand surroundings, by an enthusiastic audience that connected with their every harmony throughout an evening of women’s folk, which is a kind of musical experience, so very different from any other.
 Find them in your area, whenever you might, and you will be glad that you did.

 I realized the next morning, when our marvelous host, Rita, an accomplished career woman, and Interior Designer going strong at over 75 years of age, invited me to the local Farmers Market, that I may have discovered a kindred spirit, in this, my husband’s cousin’s aunt, from her father’s brother’s side of her family.
 I was delighted to accompany her, as I thought Oh, sure, I like Farmers Markets, and Ok, this might be nice, and, well, maybe I can find a gift for my dear cousin in the Washington DC area, who hosted us for previous nights before, and who we would see again on the return to home to Boston.
 I searched for my canvas tote in the back of our car, and off I went with Rita.
 On the short drive through her neighborhood to the market, she explained to me that the Greensboro Farmers Curb Market was old.
 Very, very old.
 In fact, it was founded by the city of Greensboro in 1874, and when she went there with her mother each week, as a young girl, there were live chickens available for purchase.
 Real live chickens.
 As in, vintage cookbook recipes that began, “wring the neck, pluck the feathers…,” and so on.
 You get the idea.